Bummed out by your breakouts?

 How to banish blackheads & whiteheads

-To treat blackheads, whiteheads and how to prevent acne from appearing, start by using non-comedogenic (non-pore clogging) skincare and practising good hygiene.
+To treat blackheads and whiteheads and prevent them from appearing, start by using non-comedogenic (non-pore clogging) skincare and practising good hygiene.

 - This means touching your face as little as possible, resisting the urge to pick, and regularly changing towels and pillowcases.